zarf-dev/proposals/0026-enhanced-state-management/README.md

 - `DeployedComponent` gains a `LastEvent` field recording only the most recent deploy/remove attempt against that specific component, since components mostly mirror the package's own timeline and rarely need a history of their own.
 - Package status is read via `LatestEvent()`, component status by reading `LastEvent` directly - neither is a separately stored field, so neither can drift from what actually happened.
 See [Reading status from `Events`](#reading-status-from-events).
 - On a graceful stop, Zarf appends a `Cancelled` event for whatever was in progress at the package level, and sets `Cancelled` on the in-progress component's `LastEvent`, rather than leaving either stuck at `InProgress`.
 See [Graceful Cancellation Handling](#graceful-cancellation-handling).
-- `zarf package deploy` and `zarf package remove` gain an opt-in `--prune` flag, matching Helm / `kubectl` conventions, that removes any charts, components, or no-longer-referenced images orphaned by the new deployment.
+- `zarf package deploy` and `zarf package remove` gain an opt-in `--prune[=<scopes>]` flag, matching Helm / `kubectl` conventions.
+Scopes are selected with a comma-separated list, and a bare `--prune` defaults to all scopes applicable to the command.
 - `DeployOptions`' config-affecting fields (`SetVariables`, `Values`, `NamespaceOverride`, `ValuesOverridesMap`) move into a new `DeployConfig` type, and `RemoveOptions`' equivalent fields (`Values`, `NamespaceOverride`) move into a new `RemoveConfig` type.
 Every deploy or remove `PackageEvent` records a `ConfigDigest` computed from the relevant one, so library users can tell whether a candidate deploy or remove's configuration differs from previous events.

 ### User Stories (Optional)